 - Right-click on the Windows icon to select Device Manager.

 - In the Device Manager window, select Universal Serial Bus controllers.

 - If you don’t see 3.0 ports or higher, likely, your computer doesn’t have USB 3.0 capability.

-An HDMI cable transmits digital video and sound signals among electronic components.
-This cable connects to the HDMI, usually located on the back or sides or front of laptops or desktops.
+An HDMI cable transmits digital video and sound quality signals among electronic components.
+This cable connects to the HDMI, usually located on the back, sides, or front of laptops or desktops.

 Although it looks like a USB port at first, you will notice its angled edges, flatter appearance, and flatter design.
 It often has HDMI written next to it.

 The Port can transmit high-definition video (HD) and digital audio up to eight channels.